 Compliance and Monitoring

-YOS Independent Schools will ensure the appropriate records are maintained and kept on the student file and in our student database, including, but not limited to enrolment paperwork, incident reports, behavioural management plans, support plans and referral information
+YOS Independent Schools will ensure the appropriate records are maintained and kept on the student file and in our student database, including, but not limited to enrolment paperwork, incident reports, behavioural management plans, support plans and referral information.

 YOS Independent Schools will maintain transparency and may include any alcohol, tobacco and illicit drug data relevant in the AGM report each year, to ensure the community is aware of the issues our students face.
 This policy will also be listed on the website for the community, students and parent / carers to access.